yell0wsuit/pyspotlightarchiver/README.md

 ### 🔁 Download loop (with `--multiple`)

-The tool continues downloading images until:

-- No new images are found after 5 consecutive attempts, or
+The tool continues downloading images until no new images are found after 50 consecutive attempts.
-- A maximum of 100 download attempts is reached.

-Delay increases gradually after every 5 attempts, capped at 180 seconds to avoid rate limiting.
+After every 10 attempts, delay increases gradually, capped at 180 seconds to avoid rate limiting.

 ### 📂 Caching & duplicates